Muran-Hu/Checklists/README.md

 # Checklists
-This project is used for iOS learning.
+This project is used for iOS SwiftUI learning.